Exploring the Philosophy and Spirituality of Capoeira

 “Manganga” means a powerful medicine man and appears to derive from nganga, the Kongo-Angolan term for a ritual specialist.ao It is believed that Besouro’s powers allowed him to best all his enemies, other capoeira fighters as well as armed policemen.
 He was finally killed by a knife made of ticum wood, believed to have been specially treated with certain rituals to counteract his charms.

 If you look up his story, you’ll find an incredible story involving the Orishas and all sort of magic, and messages confronting systems of oppression.
-The video I posted below, is for a trailer for a brazilian movie about Besouro that came out a few years ago.

-(of course this recent MOVIE about him says very little about his actual life.
+(of course this MOVIE about him says very little about his actual life.
 Click HERE to watch this documentary with actual facts about his life, the trailer of which I posted below)

 To Illustrate this, I have posted some videos here of capoeiristas of different styles, who have dedicated their lives to this way of life, and live this philosophy in their daily lives.